 One of the easiest ways to play with your newborn is by engaging in face-to-face time.
 It helps develop their cognitive and language skills, increases their attention span, and teaches them social cues.

 It’s important to get close to your newborn because they can only see about eight to 12 inches from their face.
-Although your baby won’t be able to make real eye contact until they’re between two and three months old, even holding their gaze for a second or two promotes social skills.
+Although your baby won’t be able to make real, prolonged eye contact until they’re between two and three months old, even holding their gaze for a second or two promotes social skills.

 And just wait until they smile at you on purpose!
 There’s nothing like it.
 Research has confirmed that this first positive expression connected to something (to you!) is a critical developmental step.